By Dr. Shawna Darou, ND

 (8) Is aspirin helpful to reduce your cardiovascular risk?

 The answer, is that it depends.
-This relates to the COMT V158M gene, where the women’s genome health study showed that women with the Val/Val phenotype of this gene had an 85% increased risk of cardiovascular disease when they took aspirin, and also increased risk of cardiovascular disease with vitamin E supplementation.
+This partially relates to the COMT V158M gene, where the women’s genome health study showed that women with the Val/Val phenotype of this gene had an 85% increased risk of cardiovascular disease when they took aspirin, and also increased risk of cardiovascular disease with vitamin E supplementation.
 Conversely, those with the opposite phenotype (Met/Met), showed a 40% reduced risk of cardiovascular disease with daily aspirin use.
 (15)

 (9) Do your genes put you at higher risk of psychosis with early use of cannabis products?